RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

 # Add Default Content (Optional)

    - Create a `content` directory (e.g., `recipes/my_recipe/content`) to include default content in YML format, leveraging the Default Content API.
-   - For example, a file like `node/article/default_content.my-first-article.yml` could define a sample blog post.
+   - For example, a file like `node/article/default_content.my-first-article.yml` could define a sample article post.
    - For content in the `content` directory (e.g., `node/article/default_content.my-first-article.yml`), UUIDs are also included to uniquely identify entities.
 Similar to configuration, you can omit UUIDs in content YML files, and Drupal’s Default Content API will generate new ones on import.
    - Example of a content file without a UUID: